 Luckily, there are great online collaboration tools that make up for it.
 Platforms such as Yammer and Slack are a nice addition to regular emails, and, of course, they make the work much more manageable.

-Encouraging teams to jump on conference Skype calls will make internal communication feel more immediate and natural.
+Encouraging teams to jump on video calls will make internal communication feel more immediate and natural.
+There are dozens of video conferencing tools on the market, making virtual team huddles easier than ever.

 Try experimenting with a bunch of different project management tools for remote workers and see which one works best for you company.